tensorflow/transform/docs/api_docs/python/tft/scale_to_z_score_per_key.md

 * <b>`elementwise`</b>: If true, scales each element of the tensor independently;
       otherwise uses the mean and variance of the whole tensor.
       Currently, not supported for per-key operations.
+* <b>`key_vocabulary_filename`</b>: (Optional) The file name for the per-key file.
+    If None, this combiner will assume the keys fit in memory and will not store the analyzer result in a file.
+If '', a file name will be chosen based on the current TensorFlow scope.
+If not '', it should be unique within a given preprocessing function.
 * <b>`name`</b>: (Optional) A name for this operation.
 * <b>`output_dtype`</b>: (Optional) If not None, casts the output tensor to this type.